glasskube/gitops-template/README.md

 Glasskube custom resources will only be picked up by Argo when being put inside the `packages` directory.
 Please do not delete/uninstall the `argo-cd` package, as this will also remove everything else!

+Note that the parent application used to bootstrap (`bootstrap/glasskube-application.yaml`) will not be synced after the initial setup.
+If you want to change something about it, you will have to change the application via argo directly.

 ## Upcoming Features